 How to Install and Configure Clients

-To launch the polling, run the file NIEClient.exe and wait for the application to complete.
+To launch a data gathering, run the NIEClient.exe file and wait for the application to complete.

 Copy the files with the inventory data to the computer running 10-Strike Network Inventory Explorer.
 Now, select the menu "Data - Import..." and then select the files you just copied from the computer not connected to network.
 Wait for the data import routine to complete.